clairefro/togather/README.md

 # togather

-A small, serverless desktop telepresence widget for two people.
+A small, serverless desktop telepresence widget for two or more people.
 The native shell is Tauri v2, the peer worker runs under Bare, and discovery/connections use Hyperswarm.